waterlinked/examples/README.md

 ### About nmeaoutput.py

-Generate NMEA sentence from the global (lat, lon) and output it to either UDP or Serial port
+Generate NMEA sentences (GGA) from the global/locator position (lat, lon) and output it to either UDP or Serial port.

+### About nmeainput.py

+Parse NMEA sentences (GGA/HDT) from either UDP or Serial and send to Underwater GPS kit to use as global reference system instead of the on-board
+GPS and IMU.
+The Underwater GPS kit must be configured to use "External" GPS / Compass.

 ### About getposition.py